Hello, New York Real Estate.

 NY RE License Law §176.23 - New York real estate department requires the final exam be proctored at an approved location in the state of New York.

-Upon completion of the Principles of Real Estate - New York Salesperson Pre-licensing online course, you may call 1-800-219-2930 if you would like to make an appointment to take your exam with one of our Cape School monitors located around the state for a $50 fee.
+Upon completion of the Principles of Real Estate - New York Salesperson Pre-licensing online course, you will be directed through your online course to complete your final exam using an online proctor through PSI.
+There is a $25 fee to use the online proctoring service.
 Call for more information and to schedule an exam.
 You also have the option of using a disinterested 3rd party as your exam monitor.
 This person cannot be a relative and it cannot be your future broker.
 If you would like to use your own monitor, you will need to send their information to email@example.com so we can approve them and send them the credentials required to access your exam.

 Continuing Education Requirements

 All licensees are required to successfully complete 22.5 hours of approved continuing education, including at least 3 hours of instruction pertaining to fair housing and/or discrimination in the sale or rental of real property or an interest of real property, within the two-year period immediately preceding a renewal.